jhalterman/lyra/README.md

 		.withMaxDuration(Duration.minutes(5)));
 ```

-With our `options`, let's create a *recoverable* Connection along with some Channels and Consumers:
+With our `config`, let's create a *recoverable* Connection along with some Channels and Consumers:

 ```java
 Connection connection = Connections.create(config);